 There are many more ways a spoofing attack can play out.
-In all of them, fraudsters rely on the naiveté of their victims.
-If you never doubt the legitimacy of a website and never suspect an email of being faked, then you're likely to become a victim of a spoofing attack at some point.
+In all of them, fraudsters rely on victims falling for the fake.
+If you never doubt the legitimacy of a website and never suspect an email of being faked, then you could become a victim of a spoofing attack at some point.

 “Spoofing, as it pertains to cybersecurity, is when someone or something pretends to be something else in an attempt to gain our confidence, get access to our systems, steal data, steal money, or spread malware.”

 Email spoofing is the act of sending emails with false sender addresses, usually as part of a phishing attack designed to steal your information, infect your computer with malware or just ask for money.
 Typical payloads for malicious emails include ransomware, adware, cryptojackers, Trojans (like Emotet), or malware that enslaves your computer in a botnet (see DDoS).

 But a spoofed email address isn't always enough to fool the average person.
 Imagine getting a phishing email with what looks like a Facebook address in the sender field, but the body of the email is written in basic text, no design or HTML to speak of—not even a logo.
 That's not something we're accustomed to receiving from Facebook, and it should raise some red flags.
 Accordingly, phishing emails will typically include a combination of deceptive features:

 - False sender address designed to look like it's from someone you know and trust—possibly a friend, coworker, family member, or company you do business with.

 - In the case of a company or organization, the email may include familiar branding; e.g. logo, colors, font, call to action button, etc.